Proteolipids and Protein Lipidation

 5. O-Acylated Proteins and Peptides

-Desaturation of palmitoyl-CoA to generate a dedicated pool of palmitoleoyl-CoA occurs in the endoplasmic reticulum by the action of stearoyl-CoA desaturase (SCD1), and the subsequent O-acylation requires an O-acyltransferase termed 'porcupine' (PORCN), which is entirely distinct from the S‑acyltransferases (one inhibitor of this enzyme is undergoing clinical trials for treatment of Wnt-driven solid tumours).
+Desaturation of palmitoyl-CoA to generate a dedicated pool of palmitoleoyl-CoA occurs in the endoplasmic reticulum by the action of stearoyl-CoA desaturase (SCD1), and the subsequent O-acylation uses an O-acyltransferase termed 'porcupine' (PORCN), which is entirely distinct from the S‑acyltransferases (one inhibitor of this enzyme is undergoing clinical trials for treatment of Wnt-driven solid tumours).
 The specificity of the reaction is due to a structural feature in the enzyme that will only permit the use of the cis-9-monoenoic fatty acid; only those Wnt proteins esterified in this way can separate from the PORCN-Wnt complex.
-PORCN is a member of the MBOAT family (membrane-bound O-acyl transferase) of multi-pass transmembrane proteins like GOAT and Hhat (see below) that effects fatty acylation of secreted signalling proteins as well as having an involvement in glycerolipid metabolism.
+PORCN is a member of the MBOAT family (membrane-bound O-acyl transferase) of multi-pass transmembrane proteins like GOAT and Hhat (see below) that carries out fatty acylation of secreted signalling proteins as well as having a role in glycerolipid metabolism.

 The O-palmitoleoyl residue is essential for intracellular trafficking and operation of Wnt proteins within cells and for maintaining their structural integrity, and it assists their secretion by facilitating movement from the trans Golgi network to the plasma membrane in signalling cells.
 The transport mechanism involves transfer to the co-chaperone 'Wntless' or 'WLS' (G protein-coupled receptor 177 (GPR177)), a conserved membrane protein that binds to the palmitoleoyl residue of Wnt proteins and facilitates transport by vesicular or non-vesicular means to the plasma membrane and then across it.
 Serine acylation may be required for extracellular long-range transport of Wnt proteins in lipoprotein particles with protein chaperones or in extracellular vesicles.
 To initiate signalling, Wnt proteins bind to cell-surface receptors of the 'Frizzled' receptor family, where the palmitoleoyl residue fits neatly within a hydrophobic cleft to which it binds to enable ligand-receptor interactions.
 Wnt proteins are deactivated by an extracellular carboxylesterase ('Notum'), which removes the palmitoleoyl group.

-Other O-acylated proteins: Aside from ghrelin and the Wnt proteins, relatively few proteins appear to be O-acylated with long-chain fatty acids.
+Other O-acylated proteins: Aside from ghrelin and the Wnt proteins, relatively few proteins appear to be O-acylated with long-chain fatty acids in animals.
 One exception is O‑palmitoylation of a serine residue on the protein histone H4 catalysed by the acyl-CoA:lysophosphatidylcholine acyltransferase I (LPCAT1), better known for generating the pulmonary surfactant dipalmitoylphosphatidylcholine from lysophosphatidylcholine.
 This is presumed to be a mechanism for regulating mRNA synthesis that may lead to changes in global transcription in the cell.
 O-Palmitoylation of the threonine residue in the C-terminus of the spider venom neurotoxin PLTX-II is believed to regulate toxin potency.
 In the model nematode C. elegans, serine can be O-acylated with many different fatty acids, including eicosapentaenoic acid.
+Corynebacteria (e.g., C. glutamicum contain as many as 30 proteins O-linked to the multi-branched mycolic acids in the cell envelope.

 6. Hedgehog Proteins - linked Covalently to Cholesterol and Palmitate